stanislavb/www.coven.nu/practical/index.md

 ## What to bring with you

 As your character you will only be expected to bring minimal bagage.
 Overnight gear such as toothbrushes, pyjamas, a towel etc is recommended and at least one change of black clothes is required.
-Everything else, such as bedding, will be provided.
+Beds with pillows and covers exist on sight but you will be required to bring your own bedsheets.

 ## Terminology OFF